 Clifford J. Shultz II, Ph.D.

 Dr. Shultz served two terms as Editor of the Journal of Macromarketing.
-He also served as President of the International Society of Markets and Development, and currently serves as President of the Macromarketing Society and on several editorial and policy boards, including Journal of Public Policy & Marketing, Trzište, Vietnam Marketing Journal, Applied Research in Quality of Life, and Consumption, Markets and Culture; Journal of Macromarketing; Journal of Consumer Affairs.
-He has over 150 publications in various scholarly outlets, including the Columbia Journal of World Business, Contemporary Southeast Asia, Business Horizons, Psychology and Marketing, Marketing Management, Research in Consumer Behavior, Journal of Applied Social Psychology, Nâng cao chất lượng đào tạo tiến sĩ kinh tế, Zeitschrift für Anwaltspraxis, Journal of Public Policy & Marketing, Journal of Advertising Research, Journal of Macromarketing, Journal of Consumer Research, European Journal of Marketing, Marketing Letters, Journal of International Marketing, Environmental Management, Journal of Business Research and others.
+He also served as President of the International Society of Markets and Development, and currently serves as President of the Macromarketing Society and on several editorial and policy boards, including Journal of Public Policy & Marketing; Journal of Economics and Development; Applied Research in Quality of Life; Consumption, Markets and Culture; Journal of Macromarketing; Journal of Consumer Affairs.
+He has over 200 publications in various scholarly outlets, including the Journal of World Business, Contemporary Southeast Asia, Business Horizons, Psychology and Marketing, Marketing Management, Research in Consumer Behavior, Journal of Applied Social Psychology, Nâng cao chất lượng đào tạo tiến sĩ kinh tế, Zeitschrift für Anwaltspraxis, Journal of Public Policy & Marketing, Journal of Advertising Research, Journal of Macromarketing, Journal of Consumer Research, European Journal of Marketing, Marketing Letters, Journal of International Marketing, Environmental Management, Journal of Business Research and others.
 His books and special volumes include Consumption in Marketizing Economies, published by JAI Press; Marketing Contributions to Democratization and Socioeconomic Development, published by Sveucilišna knjinica; a monograph for the United Nations on small business development in transition economies; Marketing and Consumer Behavior in East and South-East Asia, published by McGraw-Hill; Handbook of Markets and Economies: East Asia, Southeast Asia, Australia and New Zealand, published by M.E.
 Sharpe; and most recently the Macromarketing Handbook, published by Sage.

-Dr. Shultz has received several awards for his scholarly contributions, including the aforementioned Fulbright appointments, the Thomas Kinnear Award for most outstanding article published in the Journal of Public Policy & Marketing, the Mijo Mirkovic Award for outstanding contributions to research, numerous grants, faculty researcher of the year, faculty teacher of the year, etc. He has been invited to lecture or to make research presentations at universities and research institutes, and to counsel governments, NGOs and businesses on six continents.
+Dr. Shultz has received several awards for his scholarly contributions, including Fulbright appointments, fellowships, outstanding article and best paper awards, honors for outstanding contributions to research, numerous grants, faculty researcher of the year, faculty teacher of the year, etc. He has been invited to lecture, to make research presentations at universities and research institutes, and to counsel governments, NGOs and businesses on six continents.

 He is married to Katherine (formerly Murphy) Shultz and has a son, Matthew.
 In his minimal spare time he enjoys his family, sports, languages, the arts, and travel.